OpenSIPS/SIPssert/README.md

 * `-v|--version` - prints the current version

 ### Scenarios
-The SIP Flows Testing Framework provides a simple way of defining testing scenario through [YAML](https://yaml.org/) files.
+The SIPssert Testing Framework provides a simple way of defining testing scenario through [YAML](https://yaml.org/) files.
 You can find more information about running scenarios [here](docs/guide/scenarios.md).